$\beta$-Variational Autoencoder as an Entanglement Classifier: Abstract

 \section{Abstract}

-We focus on using a $\beta$-Variational Autoencoder ($\beta$-VAE) to discriminate if a quantum state is entangled or separable based on measurements.
-We split the measurements into two sets, the set of local measurements and correlated measurements.
-Using the latent space, which is a low dimensional representation of the data, we show that restricting ourselves to the set of local measurement data it is not possible to distinguish between entangled and separable states.
-Meanwhile, when considering both correlated and local measurements an accuracy of over 80\% is attained and show up in the structure of the latent space of the $\beta$-VAE.
+We focus on using an architecture similar to the $\beta$-Variational Autoencoder ($\beta$-VAE) to discriminate if a quantum state is entangled or separable based on measurements.
+We split the data into two sets, the set of local and correlated measurements.
+Using the latent space, which is a low dimensional representation of the data, we show that restricting ourselves to the set of local data it is not possible to distinguish between entangled and separable states.
+Meanwhile, when considering both correlated and local measurements, an accuracy of over 80\% is attained in the structure of the latent space.